GoogleCloudPlatform/terraform-google-cloud-armor/examples/global-backend-security-policy-complete/README.md

-# Cloud Armor Policy with preconfigured rules, custom rules and security rules
+# Cloud Armor Policy end to end example

 This example performs the following:
 - Network (VPC/Subnets/Firewall-rules/NAT).
-- Creates a `global cloud armor security policy`.
+- A `global cloud armor security policy` with following types of rules.
+  - Threat Intelligence Rules (Requires [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview).
+Remove these rules if you dont have Cloud Armor Enterprise enabled for your project)
+  - Rule for Automatically deploying Adaptive Protection suggested rules (Requires [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview).
+Remove these rules if you dont have Cloud Armor Enterprise enabled for your project)
+  - Pre-configured rules
+  - Custom rules
+  - Security rules
-- Creates a VM instance behind a `global external application load balancer`.
+- A VM instance behind a `global external application load balancer`.
 - Attaches `security policy` to the backend service  by passing security policy link in `security_policy` parameter in `google_compute_backend_service` resource.

 ## Usage